They witnessed Charlie Kirk’s assassination. Now students reckon with the grief

 Anxious about returning to campus

-Student Marjorie Holt started crying when she brought flowers to campus Thursday night, prompting her to change her mind about returning to campus this weekend.
+Student Marjorie Holt started crying when she brought flowers to campus Thursday, prompting her to change her mind about returning to campus this weekend.

 Hours after the shooting, the 18-year-old said she lay in bed, haunted by the horror she witnessed: the sound of a single gunshot as Kirk answered a question and then, “I saw him fall over, I saw the blood, but for some reason it couldn’t click to me what happened."